xargon666/Google-Sheet-Quiz/Project Checklist.md

 		- [ ] Incorrect answers section
 		- [ ] Correct answers section
 - [ ] Add high-score section
-	- [ ] Store prev. highscore in localstorage
-	- [ ] Create high score form elements IF new high score
 	- [ ] Update localstorage with new data
 	- [ ] Add link to high score screen on the start quiz screen
 - [ ] localStorage CRUD functions for quiz list